adrianmarple/orbitron/games/README.md

 # How to make a new game

+## TL:DR

+- Copy `colorwar.py` and rename to your game's name.
+- Edit this file to make a new game.
+- Look to `engine.py` for reference.

 ## Understanding the Super Orbitron architecture

 What you mainly need to understand is in engine.py.
 The engine works by running a core loop (each with a minimum 30fps frame time) where it calls the function `update()` every frame.